 Helium Hotspot Review: Is This Device Worth It?

 This is a question only you can answer, because I don’t know your risk tolerance.
 For me, the Helium hotspot is worth it.
 However, if you do not have the $400+ to invest and you don’t want to wait a little bit to receive your hotspot, then you might want to pass on this one.

 I happen to think this is an exciting opportunity.
 Helium wants to do good things and is willing to allow people like us to mine some cryptocurrency for helping build and support The People’s Network.

 The Helium hotspot allows hosts to earn cryptocurrency by connecting to The People’s Network, Helium’s peer-to-peer wireless network.
 Hotspot hosts earn HNT crypto based on how much they contribute to the network, through proof-of-coverage challenges, and by witnessing proof-of-coverage challenges.

 Helium Hotspot Frequently Asked Questions

-- How does Stash invest your money?
+- How does a Helium hotspot make money?

 Logan is a practicing CPA, Certified Student Loan Professional, and founder of Money Done Right, which he launched in 2017.
 After spending nearly a decade in the corporate world helping big businesses save money, he launched his blog with the goal of helping everyday Americans earn, save, and invest more money.
 Learn more about Logan.